amy/elevatorSimulator/README.md

 ### Overview
+The main implementation of this simulation has 3 elevators and 4 requests.
+I also bound the elevator system to 10 floors.

 In breaking down the elevator simulator, there are two main conceptual components:

 1. **SIMULATOR:** The simulator is responsible for stepping the system forward.
 It is also responsible for sending requests to the system to schedule.